Who should seek Vestibular Rehabilitation Therapy (VRT)?

-Many people experience sensations of dizziness, lightheadedness, spinning, nausea, and off-balance that can greatly affect function and even lead to falls.
-The cause of these symptoms can be varied and, many times, are treatable with physical therapy.
+Many people with vestibular disorders experience sensations of dizziness, lightheadedness, spinning, imbalance, and visual disturbances that can greatly affect function and even lead to falls.
+The causes of these symptoms can be varied and, many times, are treatable with physical therapy.

 - Meniere’s Disease